Towards Redundancy Reduction in Diffusion Models for Efficient Video Super-Resolution: Conclusion

 \section{Conclusion}

 We propose OASIS, an efficient one-step diffusion model for real-world VSR.
-OASIS incorporates an attention specialization routine, which assigns DiT attention heads to global or localized patterns according to their attention distributions.
-This routine effectively reduces redundancy while improving performance.
-Moreover, we design a progressive strategy that trains the model from simple to complex degradations, enabling better adaptation to complex real-world scenarios.
-Extensive experiments highlight the superiority of OASIS over state-of-the-art methods with remarkable efficiency.
+Recognizing the task mismatch between video generation and conditioned restoration, OASIS effectively mitigates the redundancy inherent in pretrained diffusion models.
+Specifically, it incorporates an attention specialization routing that assigns attention heads to global or localized patterns according to their intrinsic behaviors, coupled with the elimination of redundant input conditioning modules such as the VAE encoder and prompt extractor.
+This task-specific adaptation significantly reduces computational overhead while preserving useful pretrained knowledge.
+Moreover, to ease the learning burden caused by these architectural simplifications, we design a progressive training strategy that guides the model from simple to complex degradations.
+Extensive experiments demonstrate that OASIS achieves state-of-the-art restoration quality alongside remarkable inference efficiency.